 In order to ascertain compliance with this chapter, state and federal animal health officials are authorized to inspect animals, records, premises and other areas where cattle, domestic bison, swine, domestic cervidae and other animals are held or kept.
 (3-31-22)

-01. Entering Premises.
-In order to conduct activities authorized by this chapter, state or federal animal health officials are authorized to enter premises, other areas, or conveyances in the state where cattle, domestic bison, swine, domestic cervidae or other brucellosis susceptible animals are held or kept.
-State or federal animal health officials will attempt to notify the owner or operator of the premises or conveyance prior to conducting an inspection.
-(3-31-22)
+01. Entering and Inspection of Premises.
+State or federal animal health officials are authorized to enter premises, other areas, or conveyances in the state where cattle, domestic bison, swine, domestic cervidae or other brucellosis susceptible animals are held or kept and will attempt to notify the owner or operator of the premises or conveyance prior to conducting a facility or records inspection.
+In an emergency, as determined by the Administrator, prior notification will not be required.

-02. Inspecting Records.
-To ensure compliance with the provisions of this chapter, state or federal animal health officials are authorized to have access to, inspect, review, and copy any records deemed necessary during normal business hours.
-State or federal animal health officials will attempt to notify the owner or operator of the premises where the records are located prior to inspecting records.
-(3-31-22)

-03. Emergencies.
-In the event of an emergency, as determined by the Administrator, the notification requirements of this section may be waived.
 (3-31-22)

 023. Laboratories.